 - Delete unauthorized user accounts: Check your user accounts and make sure only the authorized users have required access to the site.
 Delete all the suspicious user accounts.

 - Review Site Content: Go through all your posts and pages and verify that all the content is intact.
 The unauthorized users tend to publish irrelevant / malicious content on the site.

-- Run a Security Scan: After hardening your site, it is important to run a security scan for detecting any malicious content on the site.
-We highly recommend using Wordfence and Malcure’s WP Malware Scanner.
+- Run a Security Scan: After the preliminary steps executed for hardening the site, it is important to run a security scan for detecting any malicious content on the site.
+We highly recommend using Wordfence and Malcure’s WordPress Malware Scanner.
 These plugins help in scanning your WordPress files and database for malware, infections, security-threats, viruses, trojans, backdoors, malicious redirects, dolohen, code injections and over 50,000+ security threats & vulnerabilities.

 Beware of Phishing Campaigns

 Since GoDaddy is one of the world’s largest website hosting providers there will be millions of users out there who might be expecting that they will receive a notification that their hosting account has been breached.

 Therefore the chances of a phishing campaign targeting GoDaddy users is pretty high.

 Phishing is an attack whereby an attacker creates an email that appears to come from a legitimate source and asks the unsuspecting users to provide sensitive information.

 We recommend that under these conditions, GoDaddy customers should be very careful when clicking on links or executing any actions in an email to ensure that they don’t end up as the victim of a phishing attack.

 Please share this post with your friends and colleagues who use GoDaddy hosting so that they are aware of this issue and act wisely.